 Parthiban Amarasigamani, who works as Global Alliances Manager at the computer and network security firm Fortinet, started his journey at Aalto EE with the Global Leader general management training program, a great springboard for MBA and EMBA studies.
 The Leading Change module included in Global Leader, which focuses on developing awareness and skills in how to lead and coach yourself, your team, and your organization through change, made him reflect upon his shortcomings as a leader and the areas of development he needed to focus on.

 "I used to be very short-tempered and wanted things to happen immediately, both at work and in my personal life," says Amarasigamani, who received his EMBA degree in 2019.
 "Now I try to listen and assess the situation first instead of reacting immediately and going into panic mode.
 I'm much more resilient and better able to address chaotic situations, which are all the more common in this volatile, uncertain, complex, and ambiguous world we now live in."

 Amarasigamani also took advantage of the personal development process in his home life, which he sees as a great contributor to his overall wellbeing.

 "My self-development goal may sound naive, but it is to be happy.
 I wanted to learn what my happiness triggers are and how I can incorporate them into my everyday life.
 I also asked for feedback from my wife, children, and even in-laws to learn what changes I needed to make.
 In India it's typical for career-oriented people to work for 10 to 12 hours a day and then go do their own thing, coming home when the kids are already asleep.
 I wanted to change that and spend more time with the family so that's what I do now.
 Happiness starts at home."

-Aalto EE offers two MBA programs: Aalto MBA and Aalto Executive MBA (Aalto EMBA) where participants experience a journey of transformation, including elements of personal leadership transformation as well as of business and organizational transformation.
+Aalto EE offers two MBA programs: Aalto MBA and Aalto Executive MBA (EMBA) where participants experience a journey of transformation, including elements of personal leadership transformation as well as business and organizational transformation.
 Read more